$L^\infty$ estimate for the potential of quaternionic Gauduchon metric with prescribed volume form: estimate and proof of Proposition

-from which we get the desired inequality in the present proposition, where in the second line we have used inequalities \eqref{GP22} and \eqref{positive condition}, the third line is follows from the previous inequality and the fourth line is follows from \eqref{L1 estimate}.
-This completes the proof.
+which yields the desired inequality stated in this proposition.
+Here, the second line utilizes inequalities \eqref{GP22} and \eqref{positive condition}, while the third line stems from the application of \eqref{Guo-Phong type inequality}.
+The fourth line, in turn, is a direct consequence of \eqref{L q integrability}.
+This concludes our proof of the proposition.